microsoft/FluidFramework/.changeset/bloated-ghosts-expand.md

 "@fluidframework/aqueduct": minor
 ---

+PureDataObjectFactory.instantiateDataStore now returns IFluidDataStoreChannel

-The return type of `PureDataObjectFactory.instantiateDataStore` is changing from `FluidDataStoreRuntime` to `IFluidDataStoreChannel`.
+The return type of `PureDataObjectFactory.instantiateDataStore` was changed from `FluidDataStoreRuntime` to `IFluidDataStoreChannel`.